Renault Arkana (2021-2024) Review

 The bigger screen is fine, if a bit laggy to use at times.
 Our early test car's glitchy infotainment system also felt the need to reboot itself at a few inopportune moments – something we'll put down to it being an early production model.
 Later versions we've tried haven't had this issue, and generally it's decent enough to use.

 While the media system is a bit slow to respond to touch inputs, we like that there are a few shortcuts buttons for features like the volume control and to the home screen.
-It's a shame that the Arkana doesn't go a step further and provide a physical rotary controller like you get in the BMW X2 and Mazda CX-30.
+It's a shame the Arkana doesn't go a step further and provide a physical rotary controller like you get in the BMW X2 and Mazda CX-30.

 Only certain trim levels on the Arkana get a fully digital instrument display, whereas others get a combination of a digital centre display and analogue dials.